 Solution #3: Cultivate Expertise That Really Matters

-Enroll your team in courses and continuing education opportunities necessary for fully understanding and managing current security issues and risks.
-When you give your team access to Experts Exchange services, each employee can get tailored course packages designed to help them succeed in their roles as they develop their expertise, along with a free Course of the Month in a leading technology.
+Enroll your employees in courses and continuing education opportunities necessary for fully understanding and managing current security issues and risks.
+When you give them access to Experts Exchange services, each employee can get tailored course packages designed to help them succeed in their roles as they develop their expertise.
 Some course opportunities prepare individuals for certification exams, while others provide in-depth instruction on specific technologies.
-Your team can also explore micro video tutorials, webinars, and articles filtered by topics and issues that matter most to them and their work.
+Your department can also explore micro video tutorials, webinars, and articles filtered by topics and issues that matter most to them and their work.

 Solution #4: Promote Participation in the Tech World

-For more information on how to build success within your IT team this year, click here.
+For more information on how to build success within your IT department this year, click here.